dasniko/testcontainers-keycloak/README.md

 ## Usage in your application framework tests

-> This info is not specific to the Keycloak Testcontainer, but using Testcontainers generally.
+> This info is not specific to the Keycloak Testcontainer, but using Testcontainers in general.

 I mention it here, as I see people asking again and again on how to use it in their test setup, when they think they need to specify a fixed port in their properties or YAML files...
 You don't have to!